$OIDC^2$: Open Identity Certification with OpenID Connect: Implementation

 \section{Implementation}

-We present a simple extension for any OIDC server to handle ICT Requests including a PoP for the verification of the Client's public key.
+We present a simple extension for any \ac{oidc} server to handle \ac{ict} Requests including a \ac{pop} for the verification of the Client's public key.
 The implementation is available on GitHub\footnote{\url{https://github.com/oidc2/op-extension}}.
 However, we recommend it only for testing purposes.

-To request a token, a Client sends a Token Request to the so-called \texttt{/token} Endpoint of the OpenID Provider.
-That is a special path in the URL of the OIDC server.
+To request a token, a Client sends a Token Request to the so-called \texttt{/token} Endpoint of the \ac{op}.
+That is a special path in the URL of the \ac{oidc} server.
 Moreover, there is also a \texttt{/userinfo} Endpoint that returns information about the user upon a Userinfo Request.

 Many services are not directly reachable on the Internet but via a reverse proxy.
-A reverse proxy is an HTTP server that resides in the same network as the server, terminates the TLS connection between client and server, and relays data to and from the application server from and to the client.
+A reverse proxy is an \ac{http} server that resides in the same network as the server, terminates the TLS connection between client and server, and relays data to and from the application server from and to the client.

-We propose the generic extension to an OIDC server in \fig{oidc2_implementation_architecture} so that the OIDC server can handle ICT Requests.
+We propose the generic extension to an \ac{oidc} server in \fig{oidc2_implementation_architecture} so that the \ac{oidc} server can handle \ac{ict} Requests.

-We define a novel \texttt{/ict} Endpoint which runs as a microservice separately from the OIDC server.
-The \texttt{/ict} Endpoint and the OIDC server operate behind a reverse proxy.
-The reverse proxy forwards any conventional OIDC requests to the OIDC server and ICT Requests to the \texttt{/ict} Endpoint.
+We define a novel \texttt{/ict} Endpoint which runs as a microservice separately from the \ac{oidc} server.
+The \texttt{/ict} Endpoint and the \ac{oidc} server operate behind a reverse proxy.
+The reverse proxy forwards any conventional \ac{oidc} requests to the \ac{oidc} server and \ac{ict} Requests to the \texttt{/ict} Endpoint.

-The \texttt{/ict} Endpoint expects an AT with Scopes for identity claims, e.g., \texttt{profile} for name and birth date, and a scoped context for end-to-end authentication, e.g., \texttt{e2e\_auth\_email} for the email context, in the ICT Request.
-It extracts the AT, and includes it in a Userinfo Request to the OIDC server.
-After reception of the user information, the \texttt{/ict} Endpoint checks whether the EU possesses the private key $K^-_C$ for the public key $K^+_C$ contained in the ICT request, which is explained later.
-If the check was successful, the \texttt{/ict} Endpoint issues an ICT with appropriate information and signs it with the private key $K^-_{OP}$ of the OP.
-Thus, $K^-_{OP}$ must be available to the \texttt{/ict} Endpoint.
+The \texttt{/ict} Endpoint expects an \ac{at} with Scopes for identity claims, e.g., \texttt{profile} for name and birth date, and a scoped context for \ac{e2e} authentication, e.g., \texttt{e2e\_auth\_email} for the email context, in the \ac{ict} Request.
+It extracts the \ac{at}, and includes it in a Userinfo Request to the \ac{oidc} server.
+After \jp{receiving} user information, the \texttt{/ict} Endpoint checks whether the \ac{eu} possesses the private key $K^-_C$ for the public key $K^+_C$ contained in the \ac{ict} request, which is explained later.
+If the check was successful, the \texttt{/ict} Endpoint issues an \ac{ict} with appropriate information and signs it with the private key $K^-_{\ac{op}}$ of the \ac{op}.
+Thus, $K^-_{\ac{op}}$ must be available to the \texttt{/ict} Endpoint.
 This is a reason why we recommend this simple prototype only for testing purposes but not for production.
-Finally, the \texttt{/ict} Endpoint returns the ICT to the Client.
+Finally, the \texttt{/ict} Endpoint returns the \ac{ict} to the Client.